 \subsubsection{Specialized LLM Agents}

-As shown in Table~\ref{tab:agent-roles}, we deploy three specialized LLM agents alongside the core \textit{MDP-based Reasoning Agent} in Section \ref{sec:4.1} to drive the rewrite pipeline for defined FSM stages.
+As shown in Table~\ref{tab:agent-roles}, we deploy three specialized LLM agents alongside the core \textit{MDP-based Reasoning Agent} in Section \ref{sec:4.1} to drive the rewrite pipeline for the defined FSM stages.
 Then we propose an LLM agent-based query rewrite methodology detailed in Algorithm \ref{algo:_fsm_llm}: \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{Reasoning stage} (\(S_1\)): In this stage, the \textit{MDP-based Reasoning Agent} generates a reasoning chain, containing detailed rewrite proposals and SQL candidates.
-The \textit{Rewrite Agent} then serves as a reward model, extracting and refining SQL candidates from the reasoning chain (Lines 3-7). \item \textbf{Verification stage} (\(S_2\)): In this stage, the \textit{Assistant Agent} validates syntactical correctness and semantic equivalence by using the hybrid SQL corrector (Lines 8-12). \item \textbf{Decision stage} (\(S_3\)): In this stage, the \textit{Decision Agent} reassesses the rewritten SQL's efficiency with comprehensive report, and determines whether the rewrite process should continue or terminate (Lines 13-19). \end{itemize}
+The \textit{Rewrite Agent} then serves as a reward model, extracting and refining SQL candidates from the reasoning chain (Lines 3-7). \item \textbf{Verification stage} (\(S_2\)): In this stage, the \textit{Assistant Agent} validates syntactical correctness and semantic equivalence by using the hybrid SQL corrector (Lines 8-12). \item \textbf{Decision stage} (\(S_3\)): In this stage, the \textit{Decision Agent} reassesses the rewritten SQL's efficiency with a comprehensive report and determines whether the rewrite process should continue or terminate (Lines 13-19). \end{itemize}

-\textbf{Rewrite Agent.} After the Reasoning agent generates a chain, the Rewrite agent extracts proposals from each node, groups them into four categories matching our structured knowledge base, evaluates each proposal’s expected reward, and selects the top SQL candidate.
+\textbf{Rewrite Agent.} After the reasoning agent generates a chain, the rewrite agent extracts proposals from each node, groups them into four categories matching our structured knowledge base, evaluates each proposal’s expected reward, and selects the top SQL candidate.
 Since this candidate may introduce new structural complexities, it cannot be used directly for verification.
-Therefore, the Rewrite agent performs an SQL Enhancement Process—using the prompt template below—to identify further rewrite opportunities.
+Therefore, the rewrite agent undertakes an SQL enhancement process to uncover additional rewrite opportunities.